 I could see new sight behind the old, staring through the eyes of my animals whose shape had become shadowed yet ever so present.
 One couldn’t quite focus on their form as they seemed to flicker and change but with such baffling subtlety.
-The pygmies were one then separate, jumping up and down but in perfect silence.
-The zebra’s stripes were slick, like oiled eels shimmering and crossing one another on the surface of its form.
-The kangaroos cocked their heads to the side, mother and child, before stamping the floor, while the ostrich extended itself to its full height.
-It was certainly taller than I remembered it.
-Its neck was thick and rippled and seemed to act of its own volition.
+The pygmies were one then separate, jumping up and down in perfect silence.
+The zebra’s stripes were slick, like oiled eels, shimmering and crossing one another on the surface of its form.
+The kangaroos cocked their heads to the side, mother and child in perfect unison, before exhaling steam, while the ostrich extended itself to its full height.
+It was taller than I remembered.
+Its neck thick and rippled, moving almost independently from the body as a vulgar snake .

 I opened the large basement door and watched as they sped past me into the night, instantly forming part of the moonless canvass before me.